 The leadership curriculum includes a caliber of training previously only available to corporate executives!
 This top-notch program takes students through a three-phase program of leadership.
 In the first phase, your son will learn to take ownership of his past behavior.
 Then, he will start to prepare for a lifetime of service, with the third phase being a dedication to service.
 This revolutionary course will take even the most troubled boy and shape him into a leader, dedicated to helping others for life.

 Other boarding schools for boys in Reno, Nevada may not be able to help your son.
 Jubilee Leadership Academy (located in Washington State) invites you to inquire today to find out more about just how your son can be a part of this life-changing school.
 If you’re keeping your search to boarding schools in Reno, Nevada, consider expanding your search to JLA in Washington State.
-You will be amazed with the change that it can bring for your son.
+You will be amazed by the change that it will bring to your son’s attitudes and demeanor.

 |More about boarding schools for boys in Reno, Nevada: |